-DOWNHILL SKIING: Choose from three world-class ski areas, Big Sky Resort, Moonlight Basin, and Bridger Bowl, all within one to two hours from the Ranch.
+DOWNHILL SKIING: Choose from world-class ski areas, Big Sky Resort, or Bridger Bowl, all within one to one and a half hours from the Ranch.

 CROSS-COUNTRY SKIING: Big Sky, West Yellowstone, and Bozeman have private, groomed Nordic ski areas, including Bozeman area’s Bohart Ranch and West Yellowstone’s Rendezvous ski trails.

 SNOWMOBILING: Rev the engines and cruise through the snowy mountain landscape on guided snowmobile tours in Yellowstone National Park and on trails in other nearby areas.